 The State Of The U.S. Housing Market

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
-Im Melissa Block.
+I'm Melissa Block.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

-And Im Robert Siegel.
+And I'm Robert Siegel.

-Professor KARL CASE (Co-Founder, S&P Case-Shiller Housing Price Index): Pleasure to be here.
+KARL CASE: Pleasure to be here.

 SIEGEL: And let's start with sales.
 Demand for purchase loans is down 35 percent over the last month.
 Were the homebuyer tax credits essentially the housing market's Cash for Clunkers program?

 CASE: They're up this month at about 5.7 million.
 That's a pretty good figure but it's not going to clear the market anytime soon.